 Aspirate PBS and dissociate cells with 500 μL dissociation solution.
 Incubate 5-10 min at 37 C, 5% CO2.

-Inactivate the dissociation solution with 1 mL DMEM and collect cells into a conical tube.
+Inactivate the dissociation solution with 1 mL of complete DMEM and collect cells into a conical tube.
 Centrifuge at 350 x g for 5 min.

-Resuspend the pellet in hematopoietic medium (see step 1.3), supplemented with 1 μg/mL DOX, and plate cells into new tissue-culture treated 6-well plates coated with 0.1% gelatin at a final volume of 2 mL per well.
+Resuspend the pellet in hematopoietic medium (see step 1.3), supplemented with 1 μg/mL DOX, and plate cells into new tissue culture-treated 6-well plates coated with 0.1% gelatin to a final volume of 2 mL per well.

 Change medium (hematopoietic medium plus DOX) twice a week for the duration of the reprogramming cultures (25 days).

-Analyze resulting reprogrammed cells at different time points by brightfield or fluorescence microscopy (see Supplementary Figure 2), flow cytometry, bulk and single-cell mRNA sequencing, and transplantation assays for the acquisition of hematopoietic morphology, presence of endothelial and hematopoietic markers, acquisition of endothelial/hematopoietic gene expression profile and regeneration capacity14.
+Analyze resulting reprogrammed cells at different time points by brightfield or fluorescence microscopy (see Supplementary Figure 2), flow cytometry, bulk and single-cell RNA sequencing, and transplantation assays for the acquisition of hematopoietic morphology, presence of endothelial and hematopoietic markers, acquisition of endothelial/hematopoietic gene expression profile and regeneration capacity14.

 Protocol Optimization for Assessing Transcription Factor Binding Sites at the Onset of Hemogenic Reprogramming

-Plate 300 000 HDFs (<P8) in 0.1% gelatin coated tissue-culture treated 6-well plates with DMEM to a final volume of 2 mL per well.
+Plate 300 000 HDFs (<P8) in 0.1% gelatin-coated tissue culture-treated 6-well plates with complete DMEM to a final volume of 2 mL per well.
 Incubate overnight at 37 C, 5% CO2.

-On the following day, replace medium with DMEM supplemented with 8 μg/mL polybrene.
+On the following day, replace medium with complete DMEM supplemented with 8 μg/mL polybrene.

-Transduce cells with individual factors: pFUW-tetO-FOS14, pLV-tetO-HA-GFI1B (Addgene #125599)14 and pFUW-tetO-3xFLAG-GATA2 (Addgene #125600)14 or with a pool of the three factors, plus FUW-M2rtTA in a 1:1 ratio.
+Transduce cells with individual factors: pFUW-tetO-FOS14, pLV-tetO-HA-GFI1B (Addgene #125599)14 and pFUW-tetO-3xFLAG-GATA2 (Addgene #125600)14 or with a pool of the three factors, plus FUW-M2rtTA at 1:1 ratio.
 Use 10-20 μL total virus (individual TF + M2rtTA or three TFs + M2rtTA).
 Incubate cells overnight at 37 C, 5% CO2.

 NOTE: It is recommended to use twelve 6-well plates per condition (for each individual TF and the three TFs combined).

-16 h after the first transduction, remove lentiviruses and add DMEM.
+16 h after the first transduction, remove lentiviruses and add complete DMEM.
 Let cells recover for 6-8 h.

 Transduce cells a second time with the same amount of virus per condition and incubate at 37 C, 5% CO2.

-On the next day remove viruses and add fresh DMEM.
+On the next day remove viruses and add complete DMEM.
 Incubate at 37 C, 5% CO2 for 24 h.

-Re-plate each well into a 0.1% gelatin coated tissue-culture treated 100 mm dish with DMEM to a final volume of 10 mL per dish.
+Re-plate each well into a 0.1% gelatin-coated tissue culture-treated 100 mm dish with complete DMEM to a final volume of 10 mL per dish.
 This represents approximately a 1:6 passage.

 Allow cells to grow for 6 days at 37 C, 5% CO2.

-On day 6 after re-plating, aspirate medium and add DMEM with 1 μg/mL DOX.
+On day 6 after re-plating, aspirate medium and add complete DMEM with 1 μg/mL DOX.
 Incubate cells at 37 C, 5% CO2 for 2 days.

 Collect fibroblasts and analyze genomic binding sites of the three TFs transduced individually or in combination, by ChIP-seq 2 days after DOX supplementation14.